EXCLUSIVE-Republicans seeking to raise at least $60 mln to fund Trump legal challenges -sources | Politics

 EXCLUSIVE-Republicans seeking to raise at least $60 mln to fund Trump legal challenges -sources

-President Donald Trump's campaign and Republicans have reached out to donors as they seek to raise at least $60 million to fund legal challenges brought by President Donald Trump over the U.S. presidential election's results, two sources familiar with the matter said on Friday.
-The Trump campaign has filed lawsuits in several states following Tuesday's election pitting the president against Democratic former Vice President Joe Biden.
+Republicans are asking donors for at least $60 million to fund legal challenges brought by President Donald Trump over the U.S. presidential election's results, two sources familiar with the matter said on Friday.
+The Trump campaign has filed lawsuits in several states following Tuesday's election pitting the president against Democratic challenger Joe Biden.

 - READ MORE ON: